isomerpages/enterprisesg-fha/pages/KONG GUAN DUMPLING PTE LTD.md

 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/u/0/uc?id=18bzBl72wfKaLWagD5hXA9RPugMK-TcwM&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">bbq pork Bun</h6>
-		<p>BBQ Pork Bun, also known as 'Char Siew Pau', is one of Kong Guan’s favourite amongst the locals.
+		<p>BBQ Pork Bun, also known as 'Char Siew Pau', is a favourite amongst the locals.
 It is made from oven baked pork seasoned with special barbecue sauce and slow cooked until tender for that delicious smokiness.</p></div>
 	</div>
 		<div class="card sgds" style="flex: 1 1 47%; margin: 10px; display: block;">
 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/u/0/uc?id=1Bc9XqVyw__GXvazTphmtB_AffKaDt8pr&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">Pork siew mai</h6>
-		<p>Filled with turnips, spring onion, garlic and surimi, the colour and texture combination is complemented by the minced pork and flavouful seasonings, making Kong Guan’s Pork Siew Mai a delicious snack that you can serve at any time of the day.
+		<p>Filled with turnips, spring onion, garlic and surimi, the colour and texture combination is complemented by the minced pork and flavourful seasonings, making Kong Guan’s Pork Siew Mai a delicious snack that you can serve at any time of the day.
 Best served steamed or deep-fried with any dipping sauce.</p></div>
 	</div>
 	<!--don't delete these 2 tags. double check how the layout looks on the right too and lemme know if there are any problems! thank u so much for ur hardwork!-->
 	</div>